NASA-NAVO/navo-workshop/README.md

 ## Running on Sciserver

-The workshop notebooks can also be run on [Sciserver](https://sciserver.org/), which offer an online jypyter platform.
+The workshop notebooks can also be run on [Sciserver](https://sciserver.org/), which offers an online Jupyter platform.
 To use it for the workshop, follow these steps:

-- Create an account on sciserver, if you do not already have one.
+- Create an account on Sciserver, if you do not already have one.

 - Once logged in, select the *Compute* app.